Ambassador Nicholas Platt serves as the chairman of USCET's Advisory Council.

-Ambassador Nicholas Platt is the Chairman of the USCET Advisory Council.
-Ambassador Platt has spent most of his life working on relations between the US and Asia.
-Thirty four years as a career diplomat, culminating in service as US Ambassador to Zambia (1982-1984), the Philippines (1987-1991) and Pakistan (1991-1992), was followed by twelve years as President of the Asia Society, beginning in 1992.
-He became President Emeritus following his retirement July 1, 2004.
+He was the former U.S. ambassador extraordinary and plenipotentiary to Zambia (1982-1984), the Philippines (1987-1991) and Pakistan (1991-1992).
+He has spent most of his life working on relations between the US and Asia, including serving as a high level diplomat in Canada, China, Hong Kong, and Japan.
+His ambassadorship was followed by twelve years as president of the Asia Society, beginning in 1992.
+He became president emeritus following his retirement July 1, 2004.

 Ambassador Platt's involvement with Asia began as a student of the Chinese language in Taiwan in the early sixties, and continued with Foreign Service assignments in Hong Kong (1964-68), Beijing (1973-74) and Tokyo (1974-77).
 In 1972 he accompanied President Nixon on the historic trip to Beijing that signaled the resumption of relations between the United States and China.
 He was one of the first members of the U.S. Liaison Office in Beijing when the United States established a mission there in 1973.

-In the course of his government service, Ambassador Platt served in several capacities in Washington, including China analyst, Director of Japanese Affairs, National Security Council Staff Member for Asian Affairs, Deputy Assistant Secretary of Defense (responsible for politico-military relations with Japan, Korea, China and Southeast Asia), Acting Assistant Secretary of State for UN Affairs (1981-1982), and Executive Secretary of the Department of State (1985-1987).
+In the course of his government service, Ambassador Platt served in several capacities in Washington, including as China analyst, director of Japanese affairs, National Security Council staff member for Asian affairs, deputy assistant secretary of defense (responsible for politico-military relations with Japan, Korea, China and Southeast Asia), acting assistant secretary of state for UN affairs (1981-1982), and executive secretary of the Department of State (1985-1987).

 Born in 1936, Ambassador Platt graduated from Harvard College in 1957 and earned an MA from the Johns Hopkins University School of Advanced International Studies in 1959.
 He is a member of the New York Council on Foreign Relations, a board member of Scenic Hudson and of the Friends of China Heritage Fund Limited.
-Ambassador Platt and his wife Sheila have three grown sons: Adam, a writer; Oliver, an actor and Nicholas Jr., an investment banker; and eight grandchildren.
-His memoir China Boys was published in March 2010.
+Ambassador Platt and his wife, Sheila, have three grown sons: Adam, a writer; Oliver, an actor; and Nicholas Jr., an investment banker.
+They also have eight grandchildren.
+His memoir, China Boys, was published in March 2010.

 Platt大使在他政府服务的过程中，曾在华盛顿担任中国问题分析师、日本事务处主任、国家安全委员会工作人员负责亚洲事务、国防部长副助理(负责与日本、韩国、中国、与东南亚的军事关系)、负责联合国事务的国务卿代理助理(1981 - 1982)和国务院的执行秘书(1985 - 1987)。